Accessibilly/openfoodfacts-sqlite-mini/README.md

 * `code` column cells: removed leading zeroes (e.g. '000123456789' changed to '123456789')
 * column `product_name` renamed to `productName` ('cause I like it like that)

 Maybe I introduced some errors, but if so I'll fix those.
-For now I prefer having a database that's "only" 160 MB.

 # Programmatic Steps to Create a Minified Database
 If you want to create your own version of a minified version of the Open Food Facts database.
 If you use MongoDB, perhaps you just need the MongoDB dump and you're on your way.